 Peira TM900 and caliper measurement with tumor volume formula are comparable when it concerns the time it takes to do a measurement.
 For the TM900 one must push the acquisition button and almost immediately the images are stored, and values calculated.
 The manipulation of the handheld tool is at least as easy as holding a measurement caliper.
 For both one must have the ease of hand and get used to manipulation of the instrument.
 Timing wise both methods perform the same.

-When using calipers there is dependency in the measured data of the positioning by the operator of the tool on the xenograft.
-A direct 3d measurement tool such as the TM900 does not induce such method sensitivity but cannot exclude operator dependency of the obtained values.
+When using calipers, the resulting, calculated, volume data are dependent from the positioning by the operator of the tool over the xenograft.
+A direct 3d measurement tool such as the TM900 does not induce such measurement sensitivity but cannot exclude operator dependency in the obtained values.
 Both methods cannot avoid variability introduced by the manipulation of the animal.
-Different operators have diverse ways of holding the animal and tumor while performing the measurement.
-Even the same operator, with different trials or at different moments in time does not always hold the animal the same way.
-The tumor can be more and sometimes less visible or express itself from under the skin.
-That is independent from the use of eighter caliper measurements with tumor volume formula or the Peira tm900.
+Different operators have diverse ways of holding the animal, resulting in differences in tumor positioning or expression from under the skin.
+Even the same operator, during different trials or at different moments in time, does not always hold the animal the same way.
+The tumors can be more and sometimes less visible or express themselves different from under the skin.
+That is independent from the use of caliper measurements with tumor volume formula or the Peira tm900.
+Direct 3D measurements, such as tumor scanners, do not depend on tool positioning, and therefore have less operator dependency, or less spread in the measurement data.
+The papers referred to above also result in this conclusion.